MattMcFarland/phaser-menu-system/readme.md

   },
 ```

-The init function calls before preload, so we can go ahead and add our sprites there, in any order we want, without
+The init function calls before preload, so we can go ahead and add our sprites there in any order we want without
 having to worry about z-order, many thanks to the `make` function.

-Then we can simply use `game.add` to add them to the stage.
-You can notice, I also `chain` off of the addition
+Then, in our `preload` function we can simply use `game.add` to add them to the stage.
+You may notice that I also `chain` onto the addition
 of the logo and scale it right then and there.
+I really wish phaser had more chainable methods, but that's ok.
+It's still a great framework!

-It's now time to add the scripts, images, fonts, and background game music.
+It's now time to add the scripts, images, fonts, and background game music!

 ## Part 4: Finishing up the splash screen/preloading assets.
 ```javascript